-Bull Terrier Lab mix: mister popularity among bull terrier mixes
+Bull Terrier Lab mix: Mister Popularity among bull terrier mixes (15 photos)

 Bull Terriers are considered moderate-sized dogs.
 They generally reach 40-45 cm in height and 25-35 kg of weight (more for males, less for females).
 Labrador retrievers are considered large dogs.
 Male Labrador Retrievers reach on average 60 cm in height and 27 to 40 kg of weight.
 Females are a little smaller.